MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/install-azd-vscode-ext.md

 ---
 title: How to install the Visual Studio Code extension for Azure Developer CLI
-description: The VS COde Extension for Azure Developer CLI is available to install. ms.date: 04/12/2021 ms.topic: conceptual ms.custom: devx-track-azdev
+description: The VS Code Extension for Azure Developer CLI is available to install.
+author: puicchan
+ms.author: puichan
+ms.date: 04/12/2021
+ms.topic: conceptual
+ms.custom: devx-track-azdev